codedryan/abi-to-ts/README.md

-  -o, --output-dir <path> (optional) Output directory, defaults to ./src/constants/contracts --networkId <networkId> (optional) Specify network ID --hasNetworks           (optional) Skip json with empty networks --only-abi              (optional) Export abi only --only-address          (optional) If '--networkId' is specified, the address will be exported, otherwise the networks will be exported
+  -o, --output-dir <path> (optional) Output directory, defaults to ./src/constants/contracts --networkId <networkId> (optional) Specify network ID --hasNetworks           (optional) Skip json with empty networks --onlyAbi              (optional) Export abi only --onlyAddress          (optional) If '--networkId' is specified, the address will be exported, otherwise the networks will be exported
   -h, --help              display help for command
 ```